xxkonn/smart-home-ml-task/README.md

         - Unusual motion pattern (ouside) during the night

 #### Batch Processing
-Isolation Forest by itself does not capture long-term temporal persistence — it only sees the features provided at inference time.
-While engineered time-window features (e.g., rolling means, streak counters) can extend its usefulness, some anomaly types require modeling longer sequences or non-linear temporal dependencies.
+Isolation Forest by itself does not capture long-term temporal persistence (Real-time active) — it only sees the features provided at inference time.
+Batch is more for learning user behavior for a long time in backend.

 - **For example**: analyzed using more complex models such as LSTMs, CNNs, or Transformers.
 These models can detect:
 	-   Gradual appliance degradation (e.g., rising energy consumption over weeks)